FarzinSohraby/SI-H2ase-UMD/README.md

 	This code has been used for calculating the distance values of each of the 100 H2 molecules in all replicas.
 A threshold of 5 angstrom was then used to find the binding events.

 2- pbc-align-xtc.py
-	This code has been used for aligning the 75 replicas to one reference (the gro file) which we need to concatenate all the xtc files.
+	This code has been used for aligning the 75 replicas to one reference (the gro file).

 3- Df-H2-10ps-FEL.ipynb
 	This notebook was used for the dimentionality reduction with TICA and then to plot the Free Energy Landscape figures for Df H2ase.